darkn3rd/script-tut/scriptbox/mingw.install.md

 This installation guide covers installing components to create a ScriptBox for ***Windows Command Shell*** environment, using tools that were compiled using MinGW or Microsoft C Runtime.
 These scripts should be able to run correctly within a ***Windows Command Shell*** `cmd.exe`.

+## Notes

+*To Choco or Not to Choco?
+That is the question.*  This install guide should be divided into a non-Choco guide, and a pure Choco-only guide.
+The problem with the pure Choco, is that the Choco package may not exist, so we'll default to manual download until I contribute a choco package.

 ## Testing

 Valid as of Jan 13, 2015.
 After that, the Internet may change.